 Here are some approaches to consider when evaluating pay rates.

 b) Hiring a PPC freelancer with mid-pricing is less risky than hiring the least expensive resource.
 You should expect they’ll be able to follow your instructions.
 Although you’ll still need to scrutinize their work to confirm the job is being done per your requirements.
-But it’s a good bet that any required modifications will be done swiftly and competently as your needs come more info focus from their perspective.
-Hiring a mid-tier PPC freelance can be most workable if you are trying to save money compared to more expensive resources.
+But it’s a good bet that any required modifications will be done swiftly and competently as your needs come more info focus, from their perspective.
+Hiring a mid-tier PPC freelancer can be most workable if you are trying to save money compared to more expensive resources.
 Nevertheless, later on, you may still want to try a more expensive PPC freelancer to see if your PPC performance can be further improved.

 c) In an ideal world, hiring the most experienced PPC freelancer at the top of the price range will generate the best results — at least in terms of seeing how effective the PPC advertising will be.
 But an ineffective marketing and sales funnel will not be made profitable by PPC alone (more on that below).
 Also, hiring the most experienced/expensive freelancer is a particularly good idea if you are not sufficiently experienced with PPC advertising and can benefit from more informed guidance.
 In other words, the less you know, the more expertness and experience you should hire.

 Having said all that, the focus of this article is not on whether you should hire a freelancer versus an agency, or what approach to use when making hiring decisions; this is about how to make the overall experience more valuable and profitable after you’ve made the hire.